learn-co-curriculum/selecting-single-elements-lab/README.md

 ![inspector](https://web-dev-readme-photos.s3.amazonaws.com/js/Element-inspector.png)

-And then hover over the Wikipedia text, you'll notice the entire thing is in a `div` tag with the class `mw-body`.
+And then hover over the first paragraph text in Wikipedia, you'll notice the entire thing is in a `div` tag with the class `mw-body`.
 Eureka!
 First let's grab the `mw-body` class using the `.`.
 So first of all `document.querySelector('.mw-body')`.
 Now we have the whole body of the wikipedia post.
 Let's scope it down to the first paragraph element.
 We can do this like so: `document.querySelector('.mw-body p')`.
 Look, the paragraph we care about.
 Finally we need to get the `a` tag.
 Let's keep it going with `document.querySelector('.mw-body p a')` Now we have what we are looking for.
 Let's bring that back into our solution

 ```javascript
 // 2.
 Select the first link in the first paragraph